-I wrote this letter when my toddler was a baby, on my first blog.
-Now nursing my second baby, I’m having a lot of the same emotions.
-My husband has a better understanding now but I don’t think men will ever truly understand what us mothers go through in pregnancy, childbirth, and breastfeeding.
+I wrote this letter when my first son was a baby, and I originally published it on my first blog.
+I started Absolutely Cheri while nursing my second baby, and I had a lot of the same emotions.
+My husband had a better understanding with our second baby but I don’t think men will ever truly understand what us mothers go through in pregnancy, childbirth, and breastfeeding.
+I also want to note that while this letter is blunt and straightforward, I wrote it with a light hearted tone.
+My husband is an amazing man, and he was very helpful through my pregnancies and breastfeeding our baby boys.

 Dear Husband of a Breastfeeding Wife